zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

         https://${zoweHostname}:${gatewayHttpsPort}/application/routes

-    You should see a line:
+   The following line should appear:

         /api/v2/petstore/**: "petstore"

-    This line says that requests to relative gateway paths that start with `/api/v2/petstore/` are routed to the service with service ID `petstore`.
+    This line says that requests to the relative gateway paths that start with `/api/v2/petstore/` are routed to the service with service ID `petstore`.

-    You successfully defined your Java application.
-If your service is running and you can access its endpoints.
-In case of the sample application it is for example:
+    You successfully defined your Java application if your service is running and you can access its endpoints.
+The endpoint displayed for the sample application is:

         https://l${zoweHostname}:${gatewayHttpsPort}/api/v2/petstore/pets/1

 ## (Optional) Check the log of the API Mediation Layer

-The API Mediation Layer prints following messages to its log when the API definitions are processed:
+The API Mediation Layer prints the following messages to its log when the API definitions are processed:

         Scanning directory with static services definition: config/local/api-defs Static API definition file: /Users/plape03/workspace/api-layer/config/local/api-defs/petstore.yml